wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/4a-azure-trial.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Add database page with options highlighted.](../media/dataverse-database-url.png)](../media/dataverse-database-url.png#lightbox)

-1. After the environment has been created successfully, it should appear as shown in the following image.
+1. After the environment has been created successfully, it should appear as shown in the following screenshot.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Dataverse trial subscription option highlighted.](../media/dataverse-trial-subscription.png)](../media/dataverse-trial-subscription.png#lightbox)